 UC Irvine Graduate Level Course in RCR

-Microbiology & Molecular Genetics 250 Responsible Conduct of Research is a graduate level course that covers all of the subject areas in which NIH requires training.
+Microbiology & Molecular Genetics 250 Responsible Conduct of Research is a graduate level course that covers all the subject areas in which NIH requires training.
 It also satisfied the NIH's requirement for face to face interactions.

 NSF Proposal Plans for Postdoctoral Scholar and Student Mentoring in RCR